ManavSann11/Refinance-Propensity-Model/README.md

 - **Break-even period** - months to recover closing costs
 - **Current LTV** - loan balance divided by current home value
 - **FICO score** - credit quality signal
-- **Deliquency status** - risk signal
+- **Delinzquency status** - risk signal
 - **Loan age** - months since origination

 ## Modeling Approach
-A logistic regression model is trained to predict refinance probability using the engineered features.
+A logistic regression model is trained to predict the probability of refinancing using the engineered features.
 The model is trained on a simulated behavioral outcome that incorporates:
 - Monthly savings
 - Break-even period
 - LTV